 Anxiety and stress put your mind and body through the wringer.
 Originally evolved to help us respond to danger, the stress response has become a danger in itself when we constantly react to environmental factors out of our control that our bodies perceive as threats.

 When stress or anxiety lingers in your body, it blazes a path of silent devastation.
-Cortisol suppresses your immune system, compromising your ability to fight disease.
-It also increases the rate of tissue damage your body sustains, as all of your available resources are being siphoned off to support the fight-or-flight mechanism.
+Stress hormones, such as cortisol, suppress your immune system, compromising your ability to fight disease.
+This also increases the rate of tissue damage your body sustains, as all of your available resources are being siphoned off to support the fight-or-flight mechanism.
 Research suggests stress is responsible for 60 percent of all human disease, and three in four doctor visits are for stress-related problems.
-(3)
+(1)

 Other health conditions related to stress or anxiety include: